-With its iPad Pro devices, Apple took the iPad experience we've come to know and love from the consumer space and planted it firmly at the feet of business workers and creative professionals.
-With a Smart Keyboard and Apple Pencil, the iPad Pro is an exceptional work tool.
+With the iPad Pro, Apple took the iPad experience we've come to know and love from the consumer space and planted it firmly at the feet of business workers and creative professionals.
+Teamed up with a Smart Keyboard and Apple Pencil, the iPad Pro is an exceptional work tool.

-Partly it's due to the exceptional hardware, and partly it's thanks to the ultra-lightweight iOS operating system.
+Partly this is due to the exceptional hardware, and partly it's thanks to the ultra-lightweight iOS operating system.
 Apple's hardware and software ethos make a formidable tool that's light enough to hold like a notepad, and creatively powerful.

 It's to Microsoft's credit that it bit the bullet and threw itself wholeheartedly into developing its Office suite for iOS.
 Microsoft Word and Excel don't get enough credit among iOS users; these are exceptional tools with desktop-class strength.